Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

  - [x] Calls ContactPrinter.printMatchingContacts() with return of InputReceiver.receiveString()

 #### ContactPrinter.printMatchingContacts()
- - [ ] Throws exception if name empty
+ - [x] Throws exception if name empty
  - [ ] Throws exception if name only whitespace
  - [ ] Throws exception if name null
+ - [ ] Throws exception if contacts null
  - [ ] Prints expected contacts if input matches one contact
  - [ ] Prints expected contacts if input matches some contacts
  - [ ] Prints no contacts if input does not match any contact